bobverity/Rgeoprofile/README.md

 ```
 More details can be found here: (https://rdrr.io/github/fresques/ggmap/man/register_google.html

 We know this is inconvenient and makes it more difficult for users to work with our package.
-For this reason the next version of RgeoProfile is likely to switch to open sources alternatives in the new version of the program.
+For this reason the next version of RgeoProfile is likely to switch to open source alternatives.

 Finally, install the RgeoProfile package directly from GitHub by running
 ```r